 The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Company may attempt to issue new shares, issue debt or acquire or dispose of assets.
 Refer to Note 1 for additional details of the Company's ability to continue as a going concern.
 The Company is not subject to externally imposed capital requirements.
-There were no changes to the Company's approach to capital management during the year ended July 31, 2023.
+There were no changes to the Company's approach to capital management during the periods presented.

-10. INCOME TAXES
+10. INCOME TAX